Form Actions

 Active/Inactive toggle

-Section titled “Active/Inactive toggle”Each action (except Create, Request, and External types) has an active/inactive toggle.
-Deactivating an action keeps its configuration but prevents it from executing on submission.
-This is useful for temporarily disabling an action without deleting it.
+Section titled “Active/Inactive toggle”Each action (except Create, Request, and External types) has an active/inactive toggle in the Actions tab.
+Deactivating an action keeps its configuration but stops it from running on submission, so you can pause an action without deleting it.

 What Happens After Submission